flightalert/flightalert/README.md

 # FlightAlert

 FlightAlert monitors nearby aircraft and sends notifications based on your configuration.
+When an aircraft is within a certain distance an altitude, you will receive a notification.
+The notifications are configurable by overriding the template used in the container.
-It supports Piaware and ADSB-Ultrafeeder receivers, and integrates with [Apprise](https://github.com/caronc/apprise) for notifications.
+It supports ADS-B Ultrafeeder receivers, and integrates with [Apprise](https://github.com/caronc/apprise) for notifications.

 ---